 ・The difference in PM2.5 concentrations between high and low was more clearly observed in winter than summer.

 ・Locations suspected of open burning showed higher PM2.5 concentrations.

+・In higher altitude areas, higher PM2.5 concentrations were observed.

 These results were reported to the elementary school students as described in the next chapter, and not only the NITYC students, but also the elementary school students deepened their knowledge of air pollution in Kamijima Town.